sajjadGG/book-python/dragon/adr-position-change.rst

 ...     {'dx': -10, 'dy': 20}])

 * Bad: require knowledge of an API
+* Bad: not extensible to 3D

 Option 13
 ---------
-* move by setting absolute position
+* Move by setting absolute position

 >>> dragon.move([
 ...
 Point(x=10, y=20),